Home Articles 8 Best Gadgets for Architects: Essential Tools That Transform Design

 • Interactive Design Changes: With software integration (Trimble Connect, Unity, Unreal Engine), modifications can be made on-the-fly, providing a dynamic and interactive design review process that drastically reduces revision cycles.

-• Site Analysis & Construction Coordination: AR provides invaluable insights into spatial relationships between new construction and existing conditions, helping detect clashes between MEP systems and structural elements before they become costly on-site problems.
+• Site Analysis & Construction Coordination: AR provides valuable insights into spatial relationships between new construction and existing conditions, helping detect clashes between MEP systems and structural elements before they become costly on-site problems.

-• Remote Collaboration: Multiple stakeholders can join AR sessions remotely, viewing the same holographic model simultaneously — reducing the need for travel while maintaining design review quality.
+• Remote Collaboration: Multiple stakeholders can join AR sessions remotely, viewing the same holographic model simultaneously, reducing the need for travel while maintaining design review quality.

 Architect wearing AR mixed reality headset to visualize a BIM model overlaid on a real construction site environment AR glasses enable architects to overlay full-scale BIM models onto real-world environments, providing immersive design validation and client presentation capabilities.
 Credit: Parametric Architecture

-AR/MR Glasses Comparison for Architectural Use (2025)
+AR/MR Glasses Comparison for Architectural Use (2026)

 Feature Microsoft HoloLens 2 Magic Leap 2 Apple Vision Pro